ncbi/sra-tools/tools/kar/README.txt

     that schema version.

 V|.
 Exporting data
 =============================================================================
-Action 'export' will export delited data into KAR archive.
+Action 'export' will export delited data into KAR archive and test result.
 There is syntax of that command:

-sra_delite.sh export [ --condig CONFIG ] --target TARGET --force --writeall --preserve
+sra_delite.sh export [ --condig CONFIG ] --target TARGET [--force] [--writeall] [--preserve] [--skiptest]

 By default that command will create KAR archive with name "TARGET/new.kar".
 That archive will have modified schemas and all columns, listed in configuration,